- Standard Limit / Maximum Amount: No Limit (read more)

 Returning Security Deposits in Indiana

-Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 45 days, the tenant stands to recover the security deposit and attorney’s fees.
+Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 45 days, the tenant stands to recover the full security deposit and attorney’s fees.
+The tenant may file a case with the Small Claims Court.

 Security Deposits and Tax Filing in Indiana